aquova/xmas-lights/README.md

 # Xmas Lights

-Programs to control my RGB Christmas lights over MQTT and Home Assistant.
+Programs to control my RGB Christmas lights with a Raspberry Pi Pico W over MQTT and Home Assistant.